bendanye/keyword-finder/README.md

 # keyword-finder

-A simple tool that will display a menu and able to search and copy it.
+A simple tool that will display a list and able to search and copy it.

 ## Prerequisites